 Standard Feature - An interfacing connector is provided on the headlight circuit for use of the headlights as alternating flashers (wig-wags).
 The connector is located at the front side of the radiator.
-There is a jumper connector attached that maintains proper headlight operation when a wig-wag module is not installed.
-When installing a headlight flasher (wig-wag) module, remove the jumper connector and tape it to the wig-wag module harness.
-This will ensure that the jumper is available to be reattached if the wig-wag module is removed.
+There is a connector cap attached that prevents contaminants from entering the connector when a wig-wag module is not installed.
+When installing a headlight flasher (wig-wag) module, remove the connector cap and tape it to the wig-wag module harness.
+This will ensure that the connector cap is available to be reattached if the wig-wag module is removed.
 For additional information, refer to the Crown Victoria Wiring Diagram Manual.